 Guidelines for Contributors

-Please note that the PPA Newsletter will not publish Case Reports or similar papers, which should be submitted to peer-reviewed journals for potential publication.
+Please note that the PPA Newsletter will not publish Case Reports or similar papers which should be submitted to peer-reviewed journals for potential publication.
+The only exception are reflective papers that present replies to studies published in earlier issues of the PPNL.
 The PPA Newsletter is publishing members’ articles and short reports on items such as relevant conferences, conference reflections, new (i.e. recent) excavations of interest to the PPA Membership, newly available collections, new research venues, materials of diagnostic interest (e.g. ‘Curious Cases’) that require other members’ help and / or input regarding a possible diagnosis, and similar items of interest.

 All manuscripts must be written in English.
 The preferred font is Times New Roman, 12 point.